U.S. FAA is slow with safety complaints, agency says

-WASHINGTON, May 8 The U.S. Federal Aviation Administration (FAA) has not responded quickly or fully enough to internal whistleblowers' charges of safety violations, an investigative government agency said on Tuesday.
+WASHINGTON The U.S. Federal Aviation Administration has not responded quickly or fully enough to internal whistleblowers' charges of safety violations, an investigative government agency said on Tuesday.

-The U.S. Office of Special Counsel (OSC), which reviews whistleblower claims made by federal employees, outlined seven instances where the FAA took as long as two years to respond to concerns brought by aviation employees.
+The U.S. Office of Special Counsel OSC.L, which reviews whistleblower claims made by federal employees, outlined seven instances where the FAA FAA.L took as long as two years to respond to concerns brought by aviation employees.

 The claims include allegations that air traffic controllers slept while on duty, allowed departing and incoming flights to come perilously close to one another and used dangerously imprecise language when directing aircraft, resulting in a near-crash, among other troubling practices.